 Key Travel Facts for Australians

-• Visa requirements: Australia passport holders receive a free visa on arrival valid for 30 days.
-No advance application needed - just present your Australian passport at immigration
+• Visa requirements: Australian passport holders receive a free visa on arrival for up to 90 days.
+No advance visa application is needed for tourism.

 Travel Risks in the UAE for Australian Travellers